 The Logistics Coordinator is responsible for coordinating conference food, as well as location and equipment logistics.
 The Logistics Coordinator also leads marketing and outreach efforts during the Call-for-Abstracts phase, disseminating the Call-for-Abstracts through various strategies.
 This intern works closely with the Communications Manager on ISGC marketing.
 The Logistics Coordinator is also the lead in looking into the logistics for new initiatives the IGSC may be interested in undertaking related to innovations in conference sustainability, health, accessibility, and fundraising, among others.

 East-West Fest is an annual celebration of the dozens of culturally diverse communities that make up the East-West Center ‘ohana and the Honolulu community.
 This student-led, family-friendly public event is a way for students to share their cultures with one another and with our host community through artistic performances on the main stage, cultural booths, food trucks, and demonstrations.
-Tentatively set for Sunday, April 9, 2023, this event is planned by students with a collaborative team staff from across the East-West Center—Education Program, Communications and External Relations, Foundation, Facilities, Arts—as well as community partners.
+Tentatively set for a Sunday in April each year, this event is planned by students with a collaborative team staff from across the East-West Center—Education Program, Communications and External Relations, Foundation, Facilities, Arts—as well as community partners.